-- (1) To help the committee in the conduct of the Association's business, the committee may, in writing, do either or both of the following appoint one or more subcommittees; - (2) A subcommittee may consist of the number of people, whether or not members, that the committee considers appropriate. - (3) Subject to any directions given by the committee -a subcommittee may meet and conduct business as it considers appropriate - (4) Standing subcommittees of the committee are: - (a) The Coordinating Subcommittee - (b) The Work Health and Safety Subcommittee non-delegable duty means a duty imposed on the committee by the Act or another written law.
+- (1) To help the committee in the conduct of the Association's business, the committee may, in writing, appoint one or more subcommittees; - (2) A subcommittee may consist of the number of people, whether or not members, that the committee considers appropriate. - (3) Subject to any directions given by the committee -a subcommittee may meet and conduct business as it considers appropriate - (4) Standing subcommittees of the committee are: - (a) The Coordinating Subcommittee - (b) The Work Health and Safety Subcommittee non-delegable duty means a duty imposed on the committee by the Act or another written law.